02 Sep Ashesi University and MIT D-Lab Host Lean Research Workshops for Public

 Advancing Entrepreneurism with Lean Research: Lean Research for Hub, Incubator and Accelerator Managers

-Thirty of our representatives of a cross-section of hubs, incubators, and accelerators from across Ghana gathered to network and learn how to apply Lean Research principles to their programs and the support they provide to entrepreneurs June 14.
+Thirty of our representatives of a cross-section of hubs, incubators, and accelerators from across Ghana gathered to network and learn how to apply Lean Research principles to their programs and the support they provide to entrepreneurs on June 14.
 These representatives were guided through several interactive activities to give them tools to understand and start using Lean Research in their organizations and to support entrepreneurs.
 Many participants expressed eagerness to learn how to apply the 4Rs of Lean Research to market research, business development, and add value for clients and other stakeholders.
 The participants also discussed plans for how they could apply the concepts and stated that Lean Research is adaptable, more effective, and makes research easy.

 After the workshop, managers attended a social networking activity to build relationships and community with other hub representatives from across Ghana.
 Since these representatives provided services to emerging, new, and existing entrepreneurs in Ghana, they were motivated to create a resource network for stakeholders and create opportunities to continue fortifying relationships between members of their ecosystem.
 This is an ongoing project with a goal to better connect Ghana’s entrepreneurial ecosystem.